 Start at the Independence Visitor Center

 The best way to start any Philadelphia trip is by visiting the Independence Visitor Center along Independence Mall.
-There, you’ll find a plethora of resources to help guide your time in the city, such as the Official Visitors Guide and a digital welcome wall that highlights top picks for things to do nearby.
+There, you’ll find a plethora of resources to help guide your time in the city, such as an interactive digital welcome wall that highlights top picks for things to do nearby.
 The friendly staff at the Visitor Center will answer any questions you may have, from where to take the best photos, which cheesesteak to try, what museums are now open, and more.
-To keep visitors safe, the Visitor Center has implemented a number of new health and safety protocols, including reduced building capacity limits, social distancing markers, and more.
 Don’t miss the gift shop inside, which is the largest one in the city offering Philadelphia-themed souvenirs and other locally made items.

 TIP: A new, stand-alone Visitor Center kiosk is now open in LOVE Park, serving as a resource for tickets to attractions, visitor information, and even more souvenirs.